JuliaLang/julia/doc/src/manual/metaprogramming.md

 In the context of an expression, symbols are used to indicate access to variables; when an expression is evaluated, a symbol is replaced with the value bound to that symbol in the appropriate [scope](@ref scope-of-variables).

-Sometimes extra parentheses around the argument to `:` are needed to avoid ambiguity in parsing.:
+Sometimes extra parentheses around the argument to `:` are needed to avoid ambiguity in parsing:

 ```jldoctest
 julia> :(:)